Unit 2. Words and sentences

 Just as the outer case describes a word’s relation to its predicate, the inner case describes its relation to its own stem.
 In the sentence wáx veè bÌi. speak-fact1 PIn−2-nom-nom2a female-acc-dat2., the nominative object (‘I’) describes the sender of its predicate ‘speak’.
 Correspondingly, wèx. speak-nom1. – the stem of the word ‘speak’ plus an inner nominative – is the sender of speaking, the one who tells something, the speaker.
 Just as with outer case, wèx. is not necessarily a single person; but I will not mention that every time we encounter a noun.

 wìx. speak-dat1. is the recipient of speaking, the one who is told something. wÌx. is the content, the tale. wàrx. is the place where something is spoken or told. wàx. is the action of speaking, equivalent to our infinitive ‘to speak/tell’ as in ‘You are not allowed to tell lies’, or the gerund ‘(the) speaking/telling’ as in ‘Telling lies is bad behaviour’.
 Infinitives and gerunds will become important towards the end of this tutorial.
-The inner factive of some verbs can also be interpreted as an abstract noun with gerund-like meaning: ‘the warring = the war’ (see the example above), ‘the loving = the love, the helping = the help, the behaving = the behaviour, the controlling = the control’.
+The inner factive of some verbs can also be interpreted as an abstract noun with gerund-like meaning: ‘the warring = the war’ (see the example above), ‘the helping = the help, the behaving = the behaviour, the controlling = the control’, as well as emotions such as ‘the loving = the love, the fearing / the being afraid = the fear, the being happy = the happiness’.
+(Being happy or afraid isn’t simply a state like being tall or brown-haired.
+Consequently, these verbs are expressed by word stems in Lemizh.)

 In unit 4 we will learn how inner case is used to form concrete nouns (‘tail’) and adjectives (‘purple’).

 Objects of ‘nouns’

 You already know that the outer accusative of a word denotes the content of that word’s predicate.

 |But what about this noun phrase?|